 Office hours & appointments: If you have questions about course material or would like to discuss issues related to the course in more detail the preferred means is to discuss during instructor office hours or discuss before or after in-person lectures.
-It is also possible to email the instructor regarding a question; however, sending a question via email does not ensure a prompt response (Note: emails must be sent from student's official uwo.ca email account).
+It is also possible to email the instructor regarding a question; however, sending a question via email does not ensure a prompt response.